iambumblehead/depgraph/README.md

 ## Array

-The graph is used to construct a dependency-ordered array
+The graph is used to construct a dependency-ordered array.

 ```javascript
 depgraph.graph.getfromseedfile('./test/files/root.js', function (err, graph) {